nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Deleting an animal: `delete`

-Deletes the specified person from the address book.
+Deletes the specified animal from the app.

 Format: `delete i/ID`